komus/web_scrap_ecommerce/README.md

 ## Background Issues
 1. Amazon Scraping Blockage: Due to cross-site origin, scraping amazon site might return empty page.
 To resolve this, user agent needs to be inputted.
+Even with user agent, some pages might not return result
 ```python
  headers = {
         'upgrade-insecure-requests': '1',